Welcome

 Custom Propagation

 We offer custom propagation of hard-to-find roses for patient rosarians.
 All of our roses are propagated on their own roots.
 In most cases this takes 12-18 months but sometimes it can take longer.
 We can propagate any rose that is not under current patent or trademark.
 Many people make a visit to our garden to choose what they would like to have propagated from our vast collection of hard-to-find roses.
 We note roses unique to our nursery in the Combined Rose List.
 And gardeners often want us to propagate an unknown but loved family heirloom rose.
-Custom propagation is $30 per plant, payable when the order is placed.
-A few especially difficult-to-propagate or extremely high-demand roses cost more, as noted.
+Custom propagation is $40 per plant, payable when the order is placed.
+Some especially difficult-to-propagate or extremely high-demand roses cost more, as noted.
+All cultivars priced at more than $40 are strictly one-per-customer per year.
 We can only propagate a finite number of roses each year, and early ordering is always recommended.

 Note: Cultivars marked with an asterisk (*) are fully subscribed for this propagation year.
 Orders for cultivars with an asterisk (*) are not being accepted at this time.